SJ23 Tech Tip H02, (Updated 2024-06-08) Bob Schimmel, Rudy Mayer & Charlie Olden

 Cruise Spinnaker - 3/4 oz nylon.
 380 ft2 ~400 ft2

-North Sails G-2 Cruise Spinnaker - Big powerful runner, light to medium wind speed.
-368.9 ft2 - (luff 30' 3") (foot 16' 1") (leech 26' 4") unknown
+North Sails G-2 Cruise Spinnaker - Big powerful runner.
+Light to medium wind speed.
+368.9 ft2 - luff 30' 3" / foot 16' 1" / leech 26' 4" unknown

-North Sails G-3 Cruise Spinnaker - Flat reacher, medium to heavier wind speed.
-313.9 ft2 - (luff 29' 11") (foot 13' 11")
+North Sails G-3 Cruise Spinnaker - Flat reacher.
+Medium to heavier wind speed.
+313.9 ft2 - luff 29' 11" / foot 13' 11" / leech 25' 9-1/2" unknown

-North Sails PHRF Max Asymmetric Cruise Spinnaker 399.5 ft2 - (luff 30' 6") (foot 16' 11") (leech 25' 8") unknown
+North Sails PHRF Max Asymmetric Cruise Spinnaker 399.5 ft2 - luff 30' 6" / foot 16' 11" / leech 25' 8" unknown

-North Sails Cruise Spinnaker - G-0 Very flat genoa like a reacher, light to medium tight reaching.
-399.5 ft2 - (luff 29') (foot 13' 11") (leech 24' 11") unknown
+North Sails Cruise Spinnaker - G-0 Very flat genoa like a reacher.
+Light to medium tight reaching.
+399.5 ft2 - luff 29' / foot 13' 11" / leech 24' 11" unknown

 STANDING RIG DIMENSIONS

 RIG I - Fore triangle height (measured from the toe rail height).
-28' 30'
+28' / 8.53 m 30' / 9.14 m

 RIG J - Fore triangle base.
-9' 6" 9' 6"
+9.5' / 2.9 m 9.5' / 2.9 m

 RIG P - Mainsail luff.
-24' 26'
+24' / 7.32 m 26' / 7.92 m

-TOTAL SAIL AREA - (100% fore sail) 2342 ft 2512 ft
+TOTAL SAIL AREA - (100% fore sail + Main) 2342 ft / 22.12 m 2662 ft / 24.712 m

-SEA TRIAL COMPARISON - During a one hour impromptu "sea trial" in 1999 to compare the performance of the MK I & II both boats carried a working jib and a single reefed full battened main of approximately equal condition.
+SEA TRIAL COMPARISON - During a one hour impromptu "sea trial" in 1999 to compare the performance of the MK I & II, both boats carried the working jib and a single reefed full battened main of approximately equal condition.
 I sailed Panache, a MK I, solo and was lightly loaded for day sailing.
 A buddy sailed Our Juan, a MK II, carrying three people and was loaded for family weekend cruising.
 The two boats sailed together in worsening weather with a thunder storm approaching, so we were cautious.
 The wave height averaged about 1.5'.
 On close haul, the MK II pointed about 50 higher than the MK I, stood up better in the heavy puffs, and therefore maintained its heading with slightly more speed.
-This is due to the lift generated by the deep keel and the higher righting moment exerted by the lower extra ballast.
+This is due to the lift generated by the deep fin keel and the higher righting moment exerted by the lower extra ballast.
 The MK I heeled slightly more and was pushed downwind with the heavy puffs.
 This is partly due to the fact that I was busy and not able to trim things at their optimum when it needed to be done.
 I hate being held captive by the tiller.
 The two boats appeared to sail equal on all other points of sail.
 By the end of the trial both boats were double reefed, dodging the thunder storm as we slid back into the anchorage.
 Not very scientific, but it illustrates the point.
-Unfortunately we have never been able to repeat this test in fair weather.
+Unfortunately we have never been able to repeat this test in fair weather as the MKII was sold shortly after.

 SAIL SELECTION, UPWIND